ufidon/comsec/labs/lab06/README.md

      exploit
      ```
    - 💻 Attack results on Parrot Linux
-   - 💻 Alerts and logs
+   - 💻 logged exploit traffics.
 ---

-## **Task 4: Monitoring and Analyzing Suricata Logs**
+## **Task 4: Monitoring and Analyzing IDS Logs**

 #### **Step 1: Viewing Logs**
-1. **Real-time Monitoring with EveBox:**
+1. **Real-time Monitoring with format viewers:**
-   - Use Evebox to see the detected events in JSON format.
-   - 💻 Highlight the logged attacks
+   - 💻 Highlight the logged attacks in your logs.

 #### **Step 2: Analyzing the Traffic**
 - Look for the following in the logs: